-Horta ferries connect Faial with Pico, Santa Maria, Sao Miguel, Terceira, Graciosa, Sao Jorge & Flores with crossings available to Sao Roque (in Pico), Vila do Porto (in Santa Maria), Ponta Delgada (in Sao Miguel), Praia da Vitoria (in Terceira), Vila da Praia (in Graciosa), Velas (in Sao Jorge) & Lajes (in Flores).
-Horta Ferry crossings are operated by Atlanticoline and depending on time of year you’ll find a choice of up to 34 ferry crossings weekly.
+Horta ferries connect Faial with Pico, Santa Maria, Sao Miguel, Terceira, Graciosa, Sao Jorge & Flores with crossings available to Sao Roque & Madalena (in Pico), Vila do Porto (in Santa Maria), Ponta Delgada (in Sao Miguel), Praia da Vitoria (in Terceira), Vila da Praia (in Graciosa), Velas (in Sao Jorge) & Lajes (in Flores).
+Horta Ferry crossings are operated by Atlanticoline and depending on time of year you’ll find a choice of up to 15 ferry crossings daily.

-There are up to 34 ferry crossings weekly from Horta with sailing durations starting from 1 hour 10 minutes.
+There are up to 15 ferry crossings daily from Horta with sailing durations starting from 30 minutes.
 Our Horta ferry summary provides a good guide but for the latest sailing information use our fare search.

 Far off the coast of Portugal, almost forgotten in a remote stretch of the North Atlantic Ocean, are a smattering of volcanic islands that form a small archipelago known as the Azores.
 Found at the western edge of this archipelago is the island of Faial; a grassy expanse of rugged hills that plunge into the crater of the region’s stratovolcano heart.